Join us for a special program and tour of the Trinity Site in October of 2021!

-Trinity Site, the location where 75 years ago, on July 16, 1945, the first man-made nuclear explosion was detonated, is open only twice a year and the Los Alamos Historical Society is offering a guided tour to the site April 3–4 for the spring opening.
+Trinity Site, the location where 75 years ago, on July 16, 1945, the first man-made nuclear explosion was detonated, is open only twice a year and the Los Alamos Historical Society is offering a guided tour to the site October 1-2 for the fall opening.

 The Society’s Trinity Tour includes a unique two-day, one night experience via the Alamogordo southern approach through the seldom-seen interior of White Sands Missile Range.
 Departure from Trinity Site will be out of the northern Stallion Gate, with a lunch stop at New Mexico Tech in Socorro.